-Explain assessment methods in different contexts, including initial assessment Explain and demonstrate good practice in giving feedback Explain the need for record keeping in relation to progress and assessment
+- identify different assessment methods - explain the use of assessment methods in different contexts, including initial assessment - explain and demonstrate good practice in giving feedback - explain the need for record keeping in relation to progress and assessment.

 A. What is assessment?